fnagel/t3extblog/Documentation/Configuration/Index.rst

 Minimal configuration
 ---------------------

-Two configs are needed in any case:
+.. _configuration-minimal:

+Make sure to setup at least the following settings (see :code:`/Configuration/TypoScript/constants.txt` for more details!):

 .. code-block:: typoscript

+	# PID of the blog sysfolder containing all blog related records
+	plugin.tx_t3extblog.persistence.storagePid = 456

-	# PID where your blogsystem is included
+	# PID where the "Blogsystem" plugin is located
 	plugin.tx_t3extblog.settings.blogsystem.pid = 123

-	# PID where you will store your blogposts
-	plugin.tx_t3extblog.persistence.storagePid = 456

-	# PID where your Subscription Manager ist includes
+	# PID where the "Subscription Manager" plugin is located
 	plugin.tx_t3extblog.settings.subscriptionManager.pid = 789

-	# Mailadress of the admin
+	# E-mail address where notification mails were send to
 	plugin.tx_t3extblog.settings.subscriptionManager.admin.mailTo.email = mailadress@of-the-admin.tld